 During the period of ARTIST Design the partners of the Modeling and Validation cluster have demonstrated true research excellence as witnessed by the extensive list of publications at leading conferences and journals, several invited keynote presentation by members of the cluster as well as the co-hosting of several PhD schools and workshops.
-Here we mention in

-The industrial impact of the cluster has been significant during the period, witnessed by a large number of dissemination activities carried out by the partners.
-In particular, in several collaborative projects with companies the adaptation of model-driven development - in particular testing - has resulted in notable reduced time-to-market.

-Within the first two years of ARTIST Design the partners have continued their involvement in building the European Embedded Systems community as clearly demonstrated by the high number of joint projects (FP7, ARTEMIS, ESF as well as national) that have been initiated by members of the cluster.
+Here we mention in particular the hosting of the several tutorials organized at the ESWEEK in Arizona, as well as the QMC PhD school in Copenhagen The industrial impact of the cluster has been significant during the period, witnessed by a large number of dissemination activities carried out by the partners.
+In particular, within the framework of ARTEMIS several new collaborative projects with industries has been initiated with the adaptation of model-driven development - verification as well as testing - as a goal.
+Within the first three years of ARTIST Design, the partners have continued their involvement in building the European Embedded Systems community as clearly demonstrated by the high number of joint projects (FP7, ARTEMIS, ESF as well as national) that have been initiated by members of the cluster.

--- The above is new text, not present in the Y1 deliverable --
+-- The above is new text, not present in the Y2 deliverable --